groboclown/petronia/docs/patterns/standard_events.md

 ## Lifecycle Events

+WARNING: THIS IS OUT OF DATE.

+This section refers to Petronia 2 APIs and usages.
+It is here for development reference at the moment, and should not be used.

 ### Item Creation and Removal

 The basic Petronia pattern doesn't have concepts of "objects", but that's a nice metaphor to use here.
 Petronia calls these things "components", which it classifies as things that participate in the event system and where multiple of them can live.